intro2ddsp/intro2ddsp.github.io/synths/harmonic_results.md

 the first and second harmonic partials line up with partials in the drum sound, but the remaining partials are much less clear.

-There is significant energy in partials that are have non-harmonic relationships with the fundamental.
-We hear that our optimizer has struggled to deal with this extra energy and has created distorted amplitude envelopes in attempt to contend with this.
+There is significant energy in partials that have non-harmonic relationships with the fundamental.
+We hear our optimizer
+has struggled to deal with this extra energy and has created distorted amplitude envelopes, potentially in attempt to contend with this.

 **So what's the solution?** Ideally, we would let the optimizer pick the correct frequencies for our partials.
 But, if you recall from [earlier](sinusoidal-optimizing-challenge), this is a challenging, non-convex problem.
-Recent progress in frequency estimation using gradient descent could be provide as a promising direction for future work in this field {cite:p}`hayes2023sinusoidal`.
+Recent progress in frequency estimation using gradient descent could be a promising direction for this problem {cite:p}`hayes2023sinusoidal`.
 Alternatively, estimation of non-harmonic partials can be offloaded to a pre-processing step, as was the case in {cite:p}`shier2023differentiable`.

 ## Summary
 This concludes our implementation and exploration of a differentiable harmonic synthesizer.
-We can see that this synthesizer is capable of modelling quite a wide range of harmonic instrumental sounds.
-We saw that as our target became more complicated, we started to see and hear errors in the harmonic synthesis results.
+We've seen that this synthesizer is capable of modelling quite a wide range of harmonic instrumental sounds.
+We saw that as our target became more complicated, we started hear errors in the harmonic synthesis results.
 In practice, the harmonic synthesizer is one component in a larger system.
-The addition of DDSP modules and variations on this harmonic synthesizer will enable us to model different types of acoustical atteributes.
+The addition of different DDSP modules and variations on this harmonic synthesizer will enable us to model different acoustical atteributes.

 ## References